Please also refer to our Terms of Service.

 We care about your privacy and your data, and we are committed to protecting you.

-Bain Power uses advanced, modern data privacy methods in order to secure your data.
+IEP Solutions uses advanced, modern data privacy methods in order to secure your data.
 Your information is kept encrypted when being transmitted from the mobile or wearable devices used by our Platform to our secure data stores in the cloud.
 Your information is also kept encrypted when transmitted from our web-based Account interfaces to our secure data stores in the cloud.

 Our servers use Secure Socket Layer (SSL) to encrypt the information from our Site and Platform as it flows across the Internet.
-This is the same technology that your banks and merhants use to protect your credit card number and other sensitive information when it is sent over the Internet.
+This is the same technology that your banks and merchants use to protect your credit card number and other sensitive information when it is sent over the Internet.
 Please adhere to the following procedures to ensure security: a.)
 Do Not give your account name or password to anyone, b.)
 Do Not write your password down where it can be seen by anyone else, c.)
 Do Not save documents or reports to an unsecured computer.

 While no method of electronic storage or transmission over the Internet is 100% secure, and thus we cannot guarantee the absolute security of your data, we take great precaution to assure data security.
 Our secure data stores in the cloud use only those cloud-based services that are certified as “HIPAA-eligible”, meaning that they are inherently secure and dependable to the level required by the HIPAA law that governs official medical records for entities that have a protected relationship with you and your medical data.
-Brain Power takes your data privacy very seriously and thus use the types of services that such covered providers use to guard their data.
+IEP Solutions takes your data privacy very seriously and thus use the types of services that such covered providers use to guard their data.

 Why and how we use General Data

-In addition to serving the individual needs of our Members, Brain Power is interested in better understanding the end-user experience and improving our services, for everyone.
+In addition to serving the individual needs of our Members, IEP Solutions is interested in better understanding the end-user experience and improving our services, for everyone.
 We also are focused on contributing to the literature on evidence-based practice.
 Additionally, we are deeply committed to fundamental science, for instance toward understanding the general workings of the human brain and mind.
 These are the contexts in which we use General Data.

 For example, we may address research questions such as, “Do certain applications work better for some groups of individuals versus others?” or “Which method of feedback or reward best reduces your signs of anxiety such as quickened heart rate, shallow breathing, and utterances that relate to stress?” or “How stressful is eye contact for certain groups of people; and can predictable, engaging games help reduce the stress to a comfortable level?” or “What are the data-driven subtypes of autism?” or “Can we predict when someone will have a meltdown or anxiety attack?” or “What is your child’s or your student’s risk of self-harm?” or “What patterns embedded in years of data can predict life outcomes after decades such as success in long-term employment or romantic partnership?”.
 (These are illustrative examples of research questions we intend to address.
 We do not yet have answers to them nor are we making any claims such as medical claims about them.
 Yet we hope to be able to someday.)

-Brain Power may use General Data for scientific research in order to address such short-term and long-term questions as the examples above.
+IEP Solutions may use General Data for scientific research in order to address such short-term and long-term questions as the examples above.
 Because our research questions include ones about patterns of subgroups of people relative to larger groups of people (e.g., finding data-driven subtypes of autism), the value of one set of data is unlocked only when we can process many, many people’s data.
 Because our research questions include ones that require long-term analysis (e.g., so we can eventually use data from grade-school to offer you predictions about the likelihood that your child or student will gain steady employment in adulthood), the predictive power of the data can only be fully unlocked after many years.
-Therefore, in order to fulfill the above purposes, Brain Power must and will maintain data from all users from time to time, and as long as possible within the law.
+Therefore, in order to fulfill the above purposes, IEP Solutions must and will maintain data from all users from time to time, and as long as possible within the law.

-Brain Power may also periodically ask Members to complete short surveys about their experiences (including questions about products and services).
+IEP Solutions may also periodically ask Members to complete short surveys about their experiences (including questions about products and services).
 Survey responses may be analyzed, combined with other General Data, and shared with and/or provided to Partners.
 Member participation in these surveys is not required, and refusal to do so will not impact a Member’s access to the Site or the Platform.

 Why and how we use Personal Data

-As with General Data, Brain Power aims to use Personal Data in support of our mission to empower people who have brain and mind challenges.
+As with General Data, IEP Solutions aims to use Personal Data in support of our mission to empower people who have brain and mind challenges.
 Therefore our primary objectives for the data are refinement of the Platform and Site, and generating new knowledge about the mind and brain.
 Personal Data will not be automatically shared with, sold to, or displayed for other Members or Partners.
 In particular, Personal Data will not be sold to Partners or other third parties for use in marketing or advertising.

 Personal Data will be retained for as long as is required to fulfill the purposes set forth herein.
 We will comply with written requests that are lawfully made to remove your data, to the extent specified by law and to the extent possible to remove from our servers and research data pools.